Friday, March 13, 2026

 Just Above the Maze

-At the very top of front page, I read it this morning in the Calgary Sun, “MAJOR MOVE: With latest defection, PM effectively has his majority.”
+At the very top of front page, I read it this morning in the Calgary Sun, MAJOR MOVE: With latest defection, PM effectively has his majority.
 No surprise to my cynical head, I turned to the details on page 4.
 That’s where I gave this head a shake.
-Surprise indeed!
+Surprise?
+Indeed surprise!
 The defector is an NDP Member of Parliament, not yet another Conservative; definitely enough to keep me reading.

 Lori Idlout, the MP from Nunavut in Canada’s north, is the latest turncoat.
-Reading into the article, she made a decision that had to be, totally in communication with her constituents.
+Reading on in the article, I learn she made a decision that had to be, totally in communication with her constituents.
 In their local Nunatsiaq News, Idlout says it’s a crucial moment not only for Nunavut but for all of Canada.
 “With new threats against our sovereignty and pressures on the wellbeing of people throughout the North, we need a strong and ambitious government that makes decisions with Nunavut – not only about Nunavut.”

 There’s something in today’s front page event which reminds me of some considerable reading I have done in the last while – not specifically on topic of politics, but very much in sync with the above.
 Probably like most of my neighbors, friends, and perhaps even a few enemies, I am deeply concerned about today’s lay of the land, not only North America, but Europe, the Middle East and even farther afield.
-And indeed I am disgusted by the dishonesty and moral depravity of those who get elected as leaders.
+And indeed I am discouraged and disgusted by the dishonesty and moral depravity of those who get elected as leaders.
 It’s a commentary on us, the citizens of this world, not only those leaders.

-From within this world’s pluralistic, multicultural vantage I dare not condemn nor qualify politicians nor writers nor people with slightly different angles on the truth.
-In fact I can quote another scripture, “Not everyone who says Lord, Lord …” (Matt.
-7:21a).
+From within this world’s pluralistic, multicultural vantage I dare not condemn nor qualify politicians nor writers nor people with slightly different angles on the truth - or on political parties.
+At least I can say this today!

 [i] Walter Braul, Russian Mennonites: A Broken Path to Civility (Altona,MB: Friesen Press, 2025).